cjabradshaw/SharkManagementStrategiesEffectSize/README.md

 contributors: <a href="https://www.flinders.edu.au/people/charlie.huveneers">Charlie Huveneers</a>

 ## Paper
-Huveneers, C, C Blount, CJA Bradshaw, PA Butcher, MP Lincoln Smith, WG MacBeth, DP McPhee, N Moltschaniwskyj, VM Peddemors, M Green.
+<a href="https://www.flinders.edu.au/people/charlie.huveneers">Huveneers, C</a>, <a href="https://au.linkedin.com/in/craig-blount-010907b1">C Blount</a>, <a href="https://globalecologyflinders.com/people/#DIRECTOR">CJA Bradshaw</a>, <a href="https://www.linkedin.com/in/paul-butcher-6538a186/">PA Butcher</a>, <a href="https://www.linkedin.com/in/marcus-lincoln-smith-b0678758/">MP Lincoln Smith</a>, <a href="https://www.linkedin.com/in/will-macbeth-44770286/">WG MacBeth</a>, <a href="https://bond.edu.au/profile/daryl-mcphee">DP McPhee</a>, <a href="https://www.newcastle.edu.au/profile/natalie-moltschaniwskyj">N Moltschaniwskyj</a>, <a href="https://www.linkedin.com/in/vic-peddemors-2561b5a2">VM Peddemors</a>, <a href="https://www.scopus.com/authid/detail.uri?authorId=57680233300">M Green</a>.
 2023.
-Shifts in the incidence of shark bites and efficacy of beach-focussed mitigation in Australia. <em>Marine Pollution Bulletin</em> 198:115855. doi:<a href="https://doi.org/10.1016/j.marpolbul.2023.115855">10.1016/j.marpolbul.2023.115855</a>
+Shifts in the incidence of shark bites and efficacy of beach-focussed mitigation in Australia. <em>Marine Pollution Bulletin</em> 198:115855.
+doi:<a href="https://doi.org/10.1016/j.marpolbul.2023.115855">10.1016/j.marpolbul.2023.115855</a>

 ### Abstract